EtienneL321/seng-401-project/README.md

 prerequisites: Have node.js installed on device.

-To run just the node Client side
+To run the Client side
-npm start
+- navigate to asclepius/client
+- - run `npm i`
+- run `npm start`

-To run with nodemon for automatic updates onthe server npm run watch
+To run the server
+- navigate to asclepius/server
+- run `npm i`
+- run `npm run start`

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -